Tesla sales fall for second straight quarter despite price cuts, but beat analyst expectations

 In its letter to investors in January, Tesla predicted “notably lower” sales growth this year.
 The letter said Tesla is between two big growth waves, one from global expansion of the Models 3 and Y, and a second coming from the Model 2, a new, smaller and less expensive vehicle with an unknown release date.

-Shares of Tesla rose 4.1% before Tuesday's opening bell.
-They are down about 12% since the start of the year and recently have erased larger losses from prior months.
+Shares of Tesla rose more than 6% at the opening bell.
+They are down about 11% since the start of the year and recently have erased larger losses from prior months.
 Tesla shares had been down more than 40% earlier in the year.

 Tesla is scheduled to unveil a purpose built robotaxi at an event on Aug.
 8.